 - I’m not teaching you anything – we’re just jamming.
 There are so many amazing resources for learning fiddle tunes out there.
 This podcast lets you use whichever version of the tune you’ve learned, wherever you learned it (from a book, DVD, YouTube, your teacher, at a local jam…)

 Bluegrass Jamalong’s backing tracks are totally free to use.
-If you’d like to support the podcast, Patreon lets you do that from just $1 – every single donation is very much appreciated (and you might just get a shout out on the podcast too!)
+However, if you’d like to support the podcast there are a couple of ways to do so.
+Every single donation is very much appreciated (and you might just get a shout out on the podcast too!)